 The Nielsen Computer and Mobile Panel is one of the best apps that give you money in the United Kingdom.

-You’ll get a weekly incentive for being an active member as well as quarterly bonuses.
+You’ll get a weekly incentive for being an active member as well as quarterly bonuses and you can earn triple points for registering multiple devices (iPad, laptop etc.)

 According to Which? it might be easier to make money from a desktop or laptop.
 There are plug-ins out there that allow you to run Swagbucks while you work.